 Any accreditation over 60 credits must be approved by the Taught Student Education Board (TSEB).

-It is possible to view the APLs in the system for registered students using the report SWRPRSL.
+It is possible to view the APLs in Banner for registered students using the report SWRPRSL.

 Institutional articulation agreements